nishant-/code-it/README.md

 1. Maven 3.5 or higher
 2. Java 1.8

-Must be installed and available in the classpath
+The above must be installed and available in the classpath

 ## Execution steps